ianporada/coref-reeval/README.md

 Our implementation of the LinkAppend model is available at [models/decoder_based/LinkAppend/](models/decoder_based/LinkAppend/).
 In particular, for details on training and inference see the [README](models/decoder_based/LinkAppend/README.md).
 The LinkAppend model can be trained using HuggingFace's Trainer.

+## Results

+As mentioned in the paper, we include a full precision recall breakdown for each F1 score.
+See `results/precision_recall.xlsx`.

 ## Details

 This repo includes the raw model code.
 Models implemented by @XiyuanZou and @ianporada.